L65536/RealTimeSuperResolutionScreenUpscalerforLinux/README.md

 This process is similar to Nvidia's DLSS-SR and AMD's FSR series.
 Other similar software projects include Magpie and Lossless Scaling.

-# Ver 0.1 Summary
+# Implementation Overview
 This project uses the HLSL shader files taken straight from the Magpie/CuNNy project.
 A fast CNN model called CuNNy-veryfast-NVL is used (It's Similar to Anime4k).
 This model provides good balance of text and graphic upscaling quality and speed.
-Core of this project contains around 200 lines of Python codes plus external HLSL shader files.
+Core of this project contains around 300 lines of Python codes plus external HLSL shader files.

+# Version History
+## v0.0 for Windows and Linux
+- Read single image from file, upscale with SRCNN(Magpie HLSL), display.
+- Batch image converter.

-# Ver 0.1 Functionalities
+## Ver 0.1 for Linux only
+- Real-time Linux window capture using xlib.
 - X2 upscaling of any runing window to a seperate window in Linux.
 - [GUI] Thumbnailed target window selector at start up.
+- [GUI] OSD displays seperate times for capture/compute/display

-# Ver 0.1 Limitations
+## Ver 0.1 Limitations
 - No input passthrough support (need to run the original window side by side or with multi monitor setup).
 - Fixed X2 magnification.
 No full screen support yet.
 - Does not handle minimized windows.
 (Plain blue thumbnail is shown)